Make Your Own Side Gig and Earn Thousands Five Bucks at a Time with Fiverr

 Take It to the Next Level

-After you’ve made some sales, work to become a Level One, Level Two and Top Rated seller.
-At each new level you get extra selling tools, like the ability to offer “gig extras,” or add-on services.
-For example, if your $5 gig is a video about the town where you live, aimed at people moving there, for $40 extra you could spend two hours driving around and videotaping anything the customer wants to know more about.
+After you've made some sales, work to become a Level One, Pro League and Rockstar seller.
+At each new level you get extra selling tools, like the ability to offer additional options and add-on services.
+For example, if your $5 gig is a video about the town where you live, aimed at people moving there, for an extra $40, you could spend two hours driving around and videotaping anything the customer wants to know more about.

 For example, in two months Martin Buckley made $900 selling an ebook on Fiverr.
-It makes sense to sell something that has zero cost of production and only takes a minute to deliver, but in addition to making $900 from that one book, Buckley had another technique: he promoted other books he was selling on Fiverr within this ebook!
+It makes sense to sell something that has zero production cost and only takes a minute to deliver, but in addition to making $900 from that one book, Buckley had another technique: He promoted other books he was selling on Fiverr within this ebook!
 It pays to use every trick you can to maximize your per-customer income.

 - Logo design (using software that does most of the work)